Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 After exiting the confined space, the time of exit should be noted on the entry permit.

-If a situation arises where there is a hazardous condition and the worker does not leave or is unable to leave the confined space, rescue procedures should be begin immediately.
+If a situation arises where there is a hazardous condition and the worker does not leave or is unable to leave the confined space, rescue procedures should begin immediately.

 Rescue the victims from outside of the confined space, if possible.
-No other worker should enter a confined space to attempt a rescue unless that worker is fully trained in the rescue procedures and is wearing the appropriate personal protective equipment.
+No worker should enter a confined space to attempt a rescue unless that worker is fully trained in the rescue procedures and is wearing the appropriate personal protective equipment.
 More than 60% of deaths in confined spaces are would-be rescuers, who are not fully trained and adequately equipped.

 Every worker that enters a confined space must be fully trained on the following: